tmtsoftware/esw-gateway-ui-example/docs/src/main/flows/docs-flow.md

 sbt:sample> openSite
 ```

-You can modify the various `.md` files present in `docs` folder and repeat above steps and verify your generated
+You can modify the various `.md` files present in `docs` folder and repeat the steps above and verify your generated
 documentation.
 Refer to the Paradox documentation to learn more about the documentation system.

 ## Documentation Publish Flow